alexhu98/Portfolio/docs/Posts/20200707-material-ui-timeline.md

 ##### July 7th, 2020 By Alex Hu

-The [Material-UI Timeline](https://material-ui.com/components/timeline/) component is just the user interface to provide a outline of development progress.
+The [Material-UI Timeline](https://material-ui.com/components/timeline/) component is just the user interface to provide an outline of development progress.
 It puts a [vertial timeline](https://uicookies.com/vertical-timeline/) in the center of the page leaving a lot of white space on both side of it.
 I tried putting the article content to fill those white spaces, but they make a big bad long scrolling page.